Adedayo Clement Adeyeye: Background

-Adeyeye Clement Adedayo was born on 4 April 1957 in Ikere-Ekiti, to the royal family of Oba David Opeyemi Adeyeye, Agunsoye II, the Arinjale of Ise Ekiti (who reigned between 1932 and 1976), and Olori Mary Ojulege Adeyeye, a princess of Are, Ikere-Ekiti.
+Adeyeye was born on 4 April 1957 in Ise-Ekiti to the royal family of Oba David Opeyemi Adeyeye, Agunsoye II, the Arinjale of Ise Ekiti (who reigned between 1932 and 1976), and Olori Mary Ojulege Adeyeye, a princess of Are, Ikere-Ekiti.

-His grandfather was Oba Aweloye I, Arinjale of Ise Ekiti (1887-1919).
+His grandfather was Oba Aweloye I, Arinjale of Ise Ekiti (1887–1919).

 Education

-Between 1964 and 1968, Clement Adedayo attended St. John's Primary School, Are, Ikere-Ekiti for his primary education.
-He later proceeded to Annunciation school, Ikere-Ekiti (1969-1973), before attending Christ's School Ado Ekiti (1973-1975).
+Between 1964 and 1968, Adeyeye attended St. John's Primary School in Ikere-Ekiti for his primary education.
+He attended Annunciation school (1969–1973), and then Christ's School Ado Ekiti (1973–1975).

 Adeyeye holds a bachelor's degree in political science from the University of Ibadan (1978) and a master's degree in political science (international relations) from the University of Lagos (1981).
-He also obtained a law degree from the University of Lagos in 1986 and was called to the Nigerian Bar in 1987.
+He also obtained a law degree from the University of Lagos in 1986 and was called to the Nigerian Bar Association in 1987.

 Professional career

-Senator Adeyeye work experience has spanned three major professional fields - teaching, journalism and legal practice.
+Senator Adeyeye is the current Chairman of the Nigerian Ports Authority.
+He was appointed to this position on the 13 July 2024 by President Bola Ahmed Tinubu.

-Prince Adeyeye was a teacher at Isuikwuato High School, Isuikwuato, Imo State during his National Youth service (1978-1979) and proceeded to teach at Mary Immaculate Grammar School, Ado-Ekiti (1980).
+Adeyeye was a teacher at Isuikwuato High School, Isuikwuato, Imo State during his National Youth service (1978–1979) and proceeded to teach at Mary Immaculate Grammar School, Ado-Ekiti (1980).
 Adeyeye made the switch to journalism in 1981 and was Editor II at the Federal Radio Corporation of Nigeria (FRCN), Ikoyi, between 1981 and 1982.
 He had a brief stint at Rank Xerox Limited in 1983 where he was a Senior Sales Executive.
 Between 1983 and 1987, he held various editorial positions at The Punch newspapers.

-During his active years in legal practice, Prince Adeyeye was the Principal Partner at the law firm of Dayo Adeyeye & Co. between 1990 and 2000.
+During his active years in legal practice, Adeyeye was the Principal Partner at the law firm of Dayo Adeyeye & Co. between 1990 and 2000.

 Politics

-As a pro-democracy activist, Clement Adedayo was a member of the National Democratic Coalition (NADECO).
+Adeyeye was a member of the National Democratic Coalition (NADECO) who was prominently involved in the national struggles to end the tyranny of military rule and facilitate a return to democracy in Nigeria.